Portavion/brainz/1-projects/Job application/Cover Letter.md

 ### Cover Letter
 To the Suade Hiring Team,

 I'm writing to express my interest in the Front-end Developer position.
-The chance to work on challenging is something that appeals to me.
+It is exactly the kind of job I have been looking for to apply my skills in data analysis whilst continuing the development of my software development knowledge.

-While my background as a senior transport modeller at Arup is different, it gave me a solid foundation in problem-solving and web development.
+While my background as a senior transport modeller at Arup is different, it gave me a great foundation in problem-solving and data analysis.
 I have contributed on a web dashboard interfacing with our modelling softwares and allowing easy data visualisation for stakeholders.
 I've worked extensively with SQL to query and analyse large datasets.
 I'm also a quick learner having taught myself Javascript / React through documentations and I'm confident I can quickly pick up VueJS and other technologies as required.

-Outside of my professional work I am currently developing a climbing workout tracker app using React Native/Expo, Firebase Auth, and SQLite, focusing on an offline-first approach with future backend data backup.
+Outside of my professional work I am currently developing a climbing app using React Native/Expo, Firebase Auth, and SQLite, focusing on an offline-first approach.
 You can find more on the project's GitHub repo here: https://github.com/Portavion/Chalkr

 I am also building a web app to track Santander Cycles and docking space availability.
 Which also features an improved search.
 It is built with React for the frontend, Node.js/Express for the backend REST API, and a PostgreSQL database.
 GitHub: https://github.com/Portavion/velock

 I'm eager to contribute to a team that values high-quality code and test writing.
-I'm also keen to collaborate with back-end developers and web designers to improve usability.
-My experience with JavaScript, combined with my problem-solving skills and enthusiasm for learning, makes me a good fit for this position.
+I trus my experience with JavaScript / TypeScript, combined with my problem-solving skills and enthusiasm for learning, makes me a good fit for this position.

 Thank you for your time and consideration.

+Sincerely,
-Sincerely, Guillaume
+Guillaume